DevHedronYT/extd_cstd/README.md

 - The macros:
     - The `insert_to_ht` macro takes in a hash table pointer and the id and the data of any type other than void *
-    - The `get_from_ht` macro takes in a hash table, the id and the type of the data you want to retrieve which returns the data casted to the type
+    - The `get_from_ht` macro takes in a hash table, the id and the type of the data you want to retrieve which returns the data casted to void *

 ### [Custom Print Functions With ANSI Colors & Time](./include/util.h)

-- The functions in this header are also self-explanatory although I have left comments and the colors in whic each function prints in
+- The functions in this header are also self-explanatory although I have left comments and the colors in which each function prints in
 ```c
     // Sets output background color
     #define set_output_bg_color(x)